England (7) – Bottallack -> Oxford

 Marlborough

-Finally we reached Oxford, where we chose the camping not too far from the center.
-After we have payed 30 Pounds/night we found out that they don’t have a service station for motorhomes!
-But they were very helpful and we could empty our tank at a gully which we reached without a problem.
+Finally, we reached Oxford, where we chose the campsite not too far from the centre.
+After we had paid 30 pounds/night, we found out that they don’t have a service station for motorhomes!
+But they were very helpful, and we could empty our tank at a gully, which we reached without a problem.

 Oxford, very busy town!

-We walked into the center, which was very busy and visited many shops and the covered market, which has many nice stalls.
+We walked into the centre, which was very busy, and visited many shops and the covered market, which has many nice stalls.

 Leave a Comment